Alfresco/alfresco-process-infrastructure-deployment/README.md

 * HTTP is true/false depending if you want external URLs using HTTP or HTTPS
 * DOMAIN is your DNS domain
-* DESIRED_NAMESPACE is the installation namespace, at the moment only "default" namespace is supported

 ### set environment specific variables